siRNA and How It Is Used

 siRNA, which stands for small interfering Ribonucleic Acid, is a class of double-stranded RNA molecules.
 It is sometimes known as short interfering RNA or silencing RNA.

-Small interfering RNA (siRNA) are small pieces of double-stranded (ds) RNA, usually about 21 nucleotides long, with 3' overhangs (2 nucleotides) at each end that can be used to "interfere" with the translation of proteins by binding to and promoting the degradation of messenger RNA (mRNA) at specific sequences.
+Small interfering RNA (siRNA) are small pieces of double-stranded (ds) RNA, usually about 21 nucleotides long, with 3' (pronounced three-prime) overhangs (two nucleotides) at each end that can be used to "interfere" with the translation of proteins by binding to and promoting the degradation of messenger RNA (mRNA) at specific sequences.

 Where They Come From

-The RNA often comes from vectors, like viruses or transposons, and have been found to play a role in antiviral defense, degradation of over-produced mRNA or mRNA for which translation has been aborted, and preventing disruption of genomic DNA by transposons.
+The RNA often comes from vectors, such as viruses or transposons (a gene that can change positions within a genome).
+These have been found to play a role in antiviral defense, degradation of over-produced mRNA or mRNA for which translation has been aborted, or preventing disruption of genomic DNA by transposons.

 Medical and Therapeutic Uses

-Introducing too much siRNA to the body can result in nonspecific events due to activation of innate immune responses, but given the ability to beat any gene of interest, siRNAs have the potential for many therapeutic uses.
+Introducing too much siRNA to the body can result in nonspecific events due to innate immune response activation, but given the ability to beat any gene of interest, siRNAs have the potential for many therapeutic uses.